- 97.1% Achieve their qualifications

 - Diploma in Education and Training (DET formerly DTLLS) Level 5 validated by Canterbury Christchurch University

-- Pre-Service PGCE in Post Compulsory Education Level 7
+- Pre-Service PGCE in Post Compulsory Education and Training Validated by Canterbury Christ Church University Level 7

 - Specialist Diploma in Teaching English: Literacy and ESOL Level 5

 What are the levels?

 Try our Careers Calculator on Job Opportunities and Rates of Pay

 Try the Careers Calculator below to find out if the chances of finding work in your preferred profession are good or not and to find out what you can expect to earn.